 Dani Ruberti's NEXT Weather Forecast

-Dani Ruberti tracks the storm that is bringing some rain to Southern California next week.
+Dani Ruberti tracks the weekend weather and rain heading for Southern California.

 View CBS News In